-There are many important issues that the State Assembly will be dealing with in the next term.
+There are many important issues that the State Assembly will be dealing with in the next session of the Legislature.
 Here are my views on some of these issues.
 I will be expanding on these and related items on the blog section of the website in the days ahead.

-We made significant progress on tax reform in the last session of the legislature by passing Act 10 and other bills.
+We have made significant progress on tax reform in the last two session of the Legislature by passing Act 10 and other bills.
+In the 2013-14 session I voted in favor of all three tax cut that came before the Assembly.
 As a result, many citizens actually saw their property taxes go down for the first time in years.
 However, taxes are still too high in Wisconsin.
 We need to continue to work to cut waste and inefficiency in our state agencies, using our state revenue and resources as wisely as possible.
 We also need to explore expanding user fees, especially for out of state residents, then removing the corresponding items from the tax rolls.
 I will continue to look for ways to save money and help our state government to operate more efficiently.

-While neither bill passed, I plan on reintroducing versions of these bills in the next session.
-Additionally, I plan on introducing a bill that would require first time offenders to appear in court.
-Under current law a first time offender can simply send his or her lawyer before the judge without having to confront the seriousness of his or her actions.
+I plan on reintroducing versions of these bills in the next session, including a bill that would require first time offenders to appear in court.
+Under current law a first time offender can simply send his or her lawyer before the judge without having to confront the seriousness of his or her actions in person.

 As an avid fisherman who greatly appreciates our beautiful Wisconsin landscape, I strongly favor efforts to reduce pollution and preserve resources.
 Invasive species are a major problem on the Great Lakes.
 I favor closing the Chicago sanitary canal in an effort to keep Asian Carp out of Lake Michigan.
 This is as issue that will have to be worked out mainly between the Federal Government and the state of Illinois.